Solar industry put in the shade by government U-turn

 After the government announcement they had just six weeks to get an initial electricity connection in order to meet the deadline.
-It has been a race against time.'Kill it'
+It has been a race against time.

 Before the February decision there were no PV solar farms in this country but many companies were planning them.
 This, the government says, would have sucked up the money intended for householders having solar on their roofs.